 - Pain in the face, neck or jaw muscles

 Treating Bruxism & TMD

 When malocclusion is the cause of bruxism or TMD, orthodontics or building up back teeth with crowns may be the most effective treatment.
 In many situations, a simple oral appliance, also called a splint or night guard, may be worn to eliminate clenching and grinding.
 A variation of the device can also position the mandible in such a way to relieve TMJ pain and TMD symptoms.
 Since an oral appliance is non-invasive, it is a good place to begin treatment.

 Do you have bruxism, TMD or both?
 At your consultation, our dentists will evaluate your TMJs and teeth, then share their opinion regarding your situation.
 They will also recommend treatment options and answer all of your questions.

-If you would like to learn more about TMJ treatment in Lake Charles, Louisiana, call 337-478-3232 to schedule with Dr. Castle, Dr. Ferro, Dr. Lamb or Dr. Tran at Oak Park Dental.
+If you would like to learn more about TMJ treatment in Lake Charles, Louisiana, call 337-478-3232 to schedule with Dr. Castle, Dr. Ferro, Dr. Lamb, Dr. Tran or Dr. Daigrepont at Oak Park Dental.